Hal Moore: Post-Vietnam War service

 After his service in the Vietnam War, Moore served at the Pentagon as the military liaison to the Assistant Secretary for International Affairs in the Office of the Under Secretary of Defense.
-In his next assignment the Army sent him to Harvard University, where he completed his M.A in International Relations in 1968.
+In his next assignment the Army sent him to Harvard University, where he completed his M.A. in International Relations in 1968.
 Having completed his work at Harvard, Moore reported back to the Pentagon to work with the Deputy Chief-of-Staff for Operations.
 He then helped draft the Army plan for the withdrawal of two brigades of the 9th Infantry Division to the United States as a part of the Vietnamization of the war effort.

-On August 31, 1968, Moore was promoted to the rank of brigadier general.
+In August 1968, Moore was promoted to the rank of brigadier general.
 In July 1969, he was assigned as assistant chief of staff, operations and plans, of the Eighth Army in South Korea, where tensions were high from demilitarized zone incursions and drug use and racism among Eighth Army troops were at an all-time high.
-Shortly after becoming commanding general of the 7th Infantry Division Moore was promoted to major general in 1970 and he and his family moved to Camp Casey, South Korea.
+Shortly after becoming commanding general of the 7th Infantry Division, Moore was promoted to major general in 1970 and he and his family moved to Camp Casey, South Korea.
 He was charged by General John H. Michaelis, commander, United States Forces Korea, with cleaning up the drug abuse problem and racial strife that were prevalent at the time in the 7th Division.

 His plan established Officer's Leadership Schools for company-grade officers and an NCO Leadership School for staff sergeants and below as well as issuing an "Equal Opportunity Policy".
 He backed up the policy with the promise to punish those leaders who discriminated based on race, ethnicity or creed.
 As a part of the reformation of division morale, he established several different athletic programs, including football, basketball, and boxing.
-As commanding general of the Army Training Center at Fort Ord, California, in 1971–1973, he oversaw extensive experimentation in adapting basic and advanced individual training under Project VOLAR in preparation for the end of conscription and the institution of the Modern Volunteer Army.
-In August 1973, Moore was assigned as commanding general, US Army Military Personnel Center (MILPERCEN), and in 1974 he was appointed deputy chief of staff for personnel, Department of the Army, his last assignment before leaving the army.
-He dealt with army recruiting issues after the termination of the draft as well as the orderly reduction of forces after the close of the Vietnam War.
+In 1971–1973, as commanding general of the Army Training Center at Fort Ord, California, he oversaw extensive experimentation in adapting basic and advanced individual training under Project VOLAR, in preparation for the end of conscription and the institution of the Modern Volunteer Army.

+In August 1973, Moore was assigned as commanding general, US Army Military Personnel Center (MILPERCEN).
+In 1974, he was appointed deputy chief of staff for personnel, Department of the Army, his last assignment before leaving the army.
+He dealt with army recruiting issues after the termination of the draft, as well as the orderly reduction of forces after the close of the Vietnam War.
 Moore's next assignment would have been to become the commanding general, U.S. Army Japan, but he decided to retire instead.
-Moore retired from the army August 1, 1977, after completing 32 years of active service.
+Moore retired from the army on August 1, 1977, after completing 32 years of active service.